mirllamarques/Dependency-Install/README.md

 E
 Which are the dependency of E?
 (Split with comma)

-Here are an order to install Project X's dependencies:
+Here is an order to install Project X's dependencies:

 [B, C, A, E, D]
 ~~~